anandcse999/quickstart-android/README.md

 Look into [documentation](http://hypertrack-javadoc.s3-website-us-west-2.amazonaws.com/index.html?com/hypertrack/sdk/HyperTrack.html) for more details.

 ###### Enable server to device communication
 Server to device communication uses firebase push notifications as transport for commands so for remote tracking state management Firebase integration is required.
 So you need to [setup Firebase Cloud Messaging](https://firebase.google.com/docs/android/setup), if you have no push notifications enabled so far.
-Next step is to specify `HyperTrackMessagingService` as push messages receiver by adding following snippet to your manifest
+Next step is to specify `HyperTrackMessagingService` as push messages receiver by adding following snippet to your apps Android manifest:
 ```xml
 ...
   <service android:name="com.hypertrack.sdk.HyperTrackMessagingService" android:exported="false">